tnebooks/12th-physics/content.en/docs/wave-optics/_index.md

 We can discuss the following cases on the central maximum.

 (i) If a < λ, then sin θ > 1 which is not possible.
 Hence, diffraction does not take place.<br>
-(ii) If a = λ, then sin θ = 1 i.e. θ = 90 degree.
-The first minimum is at 90 degree.
-Hence, the central maximum spreads fully into the geometrically shadowed region leading to the bending of the diffracted light by 90 degree.<br>
+(ii) If a = λ, then sin θ = 1 i.e. θ = 90°.
+The first minimum is at 90°.
+Hence, the central maximum spreads fully into the geometrically shadowed region leading to the bending of the diffracted light by 90°.<br>
-(iii) If a > λ and also comparable to λ, saya = 2λ, then sin θ =1/2 (or) θ = 30 degree.
+(iii) If a > λ and also comparable to λ, saya = 2λ, then sin θ =1/2 (or) θ = 30°.
 The diffraction is observed with a measurable spread.
 Hence, it is concluded that for observing the diffraction pattern, essentially the width of the slit a must be just few times greater than the wavelength of light λ.<br>
 (iv) If a >> λ, then sin θ << 1 i.e. The first minimum falls within the width space of the slit itself.
 Hence, the phenomenon of diffraction is not observed at all.

 ### 7.4.4 Fresnel’s distance